The government shutdown's forgotten victims

 The contract employees are facing additional issues as well.
 While federal workers are still getting their health care, some contractors who aren't getting work are worried they won't be able to pay their insurance premiums, the experts say.

 “They're right to be concerned.
-It's one of those ancillary issues for government contractors that has a real impact," Alan Shvotkin, vice-president of the Professional Services Council.
+It's one of those ancillary issues for government contractors that has a real impact," Alan Chvotkin, executive vice-president of the Professional Services Council.

 He said the larger companies with government contracts have been able to stanch the bleeding by "putting their employees on other work or putting them on training vacation or status," but that may not be an option for smaller companies.

-"Companies have contingency plans, but not for a shutdown this long," Shvotkin said.
+"Companies have contingency plans, but not for a shutdown this long," Chvotkin said.

 He said his organization has been talking to members of Congress to get them to consider back payments for contract workers after the shutdown ends, but acknowledged it's a tough task that's never been done before.

 "It's more complicated because it involved thousands of employers" and "different employment statuses.
-The mechanics are different," Shvotkin said, adding some lawmakers have shown "a willingness" to tackle the issue.
+The mechanics are different," Chvotkin said, adding some lawmakers have shown "a willingness" to tackle the issue.

 "We're hopeful members of Congress will come to a solution and that the president will agree," he said.

-Note: CORRECTION: (Jan.
-22, 2019, 11:31 a.m.
-ET): A previous version of this article misspelled the name of the executive vice president of the Professional Services Council.
-He is Alan Chvotkin, not Shvotkin.